Seasonal — Summer

 • Fall Fair Season — Agricultural fairs throughout the valley

-Beating the Crowds
+Beating the crowds

 • Visit public beaches before 10 AM or after 5 PM